vladcc/object-oriented-c/README.txt

 	cclsMyVirtualClass_base;
 } cclsMyVirtualClass_class;

-Now you can't delcare an instance with cciMyVirtualClass (the compiler won't let you), but you can declare a pointer to one the usual way - cclsMyVirtualClass_class *
+Now you can't declare an instance with cciMyVirtualClass (the compiler won't let you), but you can declare a pointer to one the usual way - cclsMyVirtualClass_class *

 The virtual base class in our examples is the cclsAnimal.